e-berman/Movie-Emporium/README.md

 To start:

+1. Install required dependencies listed below (i.e. npm i axios@0.24.0 --save)

-1. Input required database credentials in movie_controller.mjs.
+2. Input required database credentials in movie_controller.mjs.

-2. The data definition for the SQL database is listed in the movie_app_db/data_definition.sql.
+3. The data definition for the SQL database is listed in the movie_app_db/data_definition.sql.
 Create the defined tables before running the app.

-2. cd into the movie_app_db directory, and run **npm start**
+4. cd into the movie_app_db directory, and run **npm start**

-3. cd into the movie_app_react directory, and run **npm start**
+5. cd into the movie_app_react directory, and run **npm start**

 ## Required Dependencies
 ### For movie_app_react